 \section{Summary and Discussion}

 Physically, both theory and simulations predict mass flow from less massive regions into more massive ones.
-In this work, we present a straightforward design to remove Hubble flow with the first measurement of how a filament get split and fall separately into the clusters at two ends (Fig.\,\ref{Fig flow}).
-We validate this flow is gravity-driven via three independent perspectives: \\ (1) Observationally, we show the amplitude of the flow is anti-correlated to galaxy-line-density (Fig.\,\ref{Fig linear_fit}), which is expected from the continuity equation.\\ (2) Also in observation, we show the velocity profile of the flow is sensitive to the mass of the clusters at two sides (Fig.\,\ref{Fig unbalanced mass}).\\ (3) Theoretically, the measured velocity profile agrees with our model constructed from N-body simulation (Appendix \ref{Sec appendix emulator}).\\ We therefore establish that this flow is gravity-induced, with a significance exceeding $5\sigma$.
+In this work, we present a straightforward design to remove Hubble flow with the first measurement of how a filament gets split and falls separately into the clusters at two ends (Fig.\,\ref{Fig flow}).
+We validate that this flow is gravity-driven via three independent perspectives: \\ (1) Observationally, we show the amplitude of the flow is anti-correlated with the galaxy-line-density (Fig.\,\ref{Fig linear_fit}), which is expected from the continuity equation.\\ (2) Also in observation, we show the velocity profile of the flow is sensitive to the mass of the clusters at the two sides (Fig.\,\ref{Fig unbalanced mass}).\\ (3) Theoretically, the measured velocity profile agrees with our model constructed from N-body simulations (Fig.\,\ref{Fig flow data sim}).\\ Additionally, we present three null tests to further validate the observed signal is not due to other effects:\\ (1) We randomly shuffle the redshifts of the galaxies in SDSS and re-run the whole process, and the shuffled result is consistent with zero (Fig.\,\ref{Fig flow}), demonstrating this signal is not due to selection effects but due to large-scale structure, i.e., either clustering or peculiar velocity.\\ (2) In a mock catalog validation, when redshift is only from cosmological redshift, the result is consistent with zero, while after adding peculiar velocity in the mock redshift, a similar signal appears, see Appendix \ref{Appendix mock validation}.\\ (3) We generate 1M random points in a cylinder mimicking our filament properties (z=0.06, L=4.7 Mpc, W=1.6 Mpc, $\cos\langle\hat{f},\hat{z}\rangle=0.5$) and the resulting excess redshift $c\Delta z<0.6$ km/s, see Appendix \ref{Appendix nonlinear d(z)}.
+This demonstrates the nonlinearity in redshift-distance relation on the filament scale is negligible.\\ We therefore establish that this flow is gravity-induced, with a significance exceeding $5\sigma$.